chfrank-cgn/Rancher/az-cluster-1/README.md

 ### Cluster sync

-We're almost ready; just let's wait for the cluster to become active, using a timer:
+We're almost ready; just let's wait for the cluster to become active, using a timer.
+The new v2 resource waits for the cluster to report back to Rancher (unlike v1), but I do prefer to add some time and wait for the cattle agents and fleet to settle.

 ```
 resource "null_resource" "before" {